andis-sprinkis/xdg-open-simple/README.md

 # xdg-open-simple

-`xdg-open-simple` is a fork of the `xdg-open` - the default utility of opening files and URLs on most Linux & some Unix-like desktop operating systems.
+`xdg-open-simple` is a minimal fork of the `xdg-open` - the default utility of opening files and URLs on most Linux & some Unix-like desktop operating systems.

 Notable properties of this fork are: